Blacktop Paving & Repair Services

 There are other processes that will affect the total price of your blacktop paving & repair project beyond the figures listed above.
 These include the total drive time it takes our crew to get to your location, the total number of hours it takes to complete the service, the amount of blacktop cleaning that must take place before the project, permit fees, and other miscellaneous items.

-After your blacktop has been brought back to being good-as-new, there are steps you should be aware of, as the property owner or manager, to reduce costs in the future.
-The appearance of cracks and potholes is directly related to the process of oxidation, which is an unavoidable chemical process that takes place as sunlight and water interact with the carbon bonds in bitumen.
+The appearance of cracks and potholes is directly related to the process of oxidation- an unavoidable chemical process that takes place as sunlight and water interact with the carbon bonds in bitumen.
 As oxidation occurs, asphalt becomes more brittle and is more prone to break down when exposed to the weight of traffic, as well as the expansion of freezing water molecules.
-Sealcoating your asphalt pavement dramatically slows down this oxidation process, and is a slightly hydrophobic material, making it more difficult for water to invade the blacktop surface and begin damaging the asphalt.
+Sealcoating your asphalt pavement dramatically slows down this oxidation process, and is a slightly hydrophobic material, making it more difficult for water to invade the blacktop surface and resume damaging the asphalt.